Sagnik-Coder24/Ecommerce-Redux/README.md

 # E-Commerce App

-A sleek React + Vite web app showcasing a variety of clothing items from `dummyData.jsx`.
-Styled with Tailwind CSS for a polished look and seamlessly deployed using Netlify.
+A sleek React + Vite fashion eCommerce web app showcasing a variety of clothing items from `dummyData.jsx`.
+Styled with Tailwind CSS for a polished look, made using Redux, and seamlessly deployed using Netlify.

 ## Features